 When I book tours, activities, or experiences, I always use a booking app or website such as Klook.
 Klook selectively partners with only the best and most ethical tour providers, with hundreds of activities across Australia.

 The good part about booking with an app or website like Klook is that you can easily compare reviews on experiences and activities across the board.
 Furthermore, you'll always get the best deal since they always offer the cheapest deals, which often work out to be even cheaper than going directly to the terminal.

-Down Under Cruise & Dive – A Review
+Visiting the Reef With Down Under Cruise & Dive - A Review

 With that out of the way, let's dive into what I believe is the best Great Barrier Reef tour from Cairns.
 I'll try to keep this as unbiased as possible, but it is overwhelmingly positive.
 I personally went on this trip and there was very little I could fault about it.

 In fact, many share this outlook, with the reef trip being rewarded #5 best day cruise in the world and the #4 best travel experience in Australia by Tripadvisor.

 The trip is pretty epic, but what really sold me on this particular Cairns Great Barrier Reef tour was the fact that they are one of the only businesses that are still locally owned and operated.
 With the commercialization of the reef came big overseas investment, which unfortunately bought out most of the smaller boats and companies operating in Cairns.

 Rest assured, the business is still locally owned and operated by a Cairns family.
 They also employ Cairns locals so you know your dollar is going straight back into the local economy.